Nell-Mills/Vulkan-Abstraction/README.md

     - vka\_vulkan\_t \*
     - vka\_X\_t \*

 Where applicable, vka\_create\_X() functions will also destroy old resources - if the creation fails, the old resource will still be valid.
+Applies to shaders, pipelines and the swapchain.

 Functional containers: